What I learned today:

 - We learned that if we can remove one leg of the triangle, the fire will go out.

 - Fuels can be solids, liquids or gases.

 - A solid fuel might be wood.
 A liquid fuel might be cooking oil and a gaseous fuel would be natural gas.

 - Heat is required for fuels to reach their ignition temperature.
 Heat sources include sparks, electrical energy, friction and many others.

-- Oxygen is all around us and we cannot control oxygen levels.
+- Oxygen is all around us.

 Third Visit –

 - Today, the fire department brought the fire safety house.

 - The fire safety house is really a trailer, but just like a real house, it has a meeting place in case there is a fire.

 We picked a meeting place that was ALWAYS THERE, AT LEAST 20 FEET AWAY, IN THE FRONT OF THE HOUSE, and ON THE SAME SIDE OF THE STREET.

 - Inside the fire safety house, we reviewed some points from earlier lessons.